 - Google’s RankBrain, backed by TensorFlow, handles a substantial number of queries every minute and has effectively replaced the traditional static algorithm-based search.

 - If you’ve used the Allo application, you must’ve seen a feature similar to Google’s Inbox – you can reply to the last message from a few customized options.
-All thanks to TensorFlow.
+All thanks to Machine Learning with TensorFlow.
 Another feature analyses the images sent to you in order to suggest a relevant response.